-On the website of Alumni Network Hungary, you will have the opportunity for personal and professional development, to stay in touch with Hungary and to find out more about networking within the Hungarian alumni community.
+On the website of Alumni Network Hungary, you will have the opportunity for personal and professional development, to stay in touch with Hungary and to find out more about networking within the international alumni community of

+Hungary.
 Don't forget to register now!